My I-130 petition is for:

 Orphan to be adopted in the United States by a U.S. citizen

-Parent of a U.S. citizen (who is at least 21 years old), after I-130 is approved
+Parent of a U.S. citizen (who is at least 21 years old)

 Adjustment of Status After I-130 is Approved

-A foreign national that wants to change his or her nonimmigrant status to permanent resident status (green card holder) uses a process called adjustment of status.
+A foreign national that wants to change their nonimmigrant status to permanent resident status (green card holder) uses a process called adjustment of status.
 The foreign national would file Form I-485, Application to Register Permanent Residence or Adjust Status, as the primary form in an adjustment of status application package.
 Although USCIS will consider additional factors before approving an adjustment application, the three fundamental requirements to adjust status require that you must:

-- Be physically present in the United States;
+• Be physically present in the United States;

-- Have an immigrant visa immediately available; and
+• Have an immigrant visa immediately available; and

-- Have a lawful entry to the United States.
+• Have a lawful entry to the United States.

 Lawful entry means that immigration officials admitted or paroled you into the United States.
 For most people, this generally means that you entered the United States with valid documentation and made face to face contact with a U.S. immigration officer and that officer acknowledged your entry to the United States.
 If you entered with a valid visa, but that visa has since expired, you still had a lawful entry.
 For other individuals that have an unlawful entry but otherwise meet the requirements to adjust status, an I-601A waiver may be available.
 For waiver cases, the guidance of an immigration attorney is highly recommended.